IshiniRanasinghe/Library-Management-System-core/README.md

 # Library-Management-System-core
-The backend of the Library Management System
+📍This repository contains the core backend components of the Library Management System.
+It includes the main application source code, configuration files, and dependencies.